How To Fix Kernel Security Check Failure in Windows 11/10/8/7?

 Kernel Security Check Failure

-Whatever you choose, follow the prompts to check for memory problems on your computer.
+Whichever you choose, follow the prompts to check for memory problems on your computer.

 Solution 2.
-Boot Windows 11/10 from safe mode
+Boot Windows 11/10 into safe mode

-You can boot into safe mode and see if the problem goes away.
+You can boot into Safe Mode and see if the problem goes away.
 If the error kernel security check failure disappears, it means that the culprit is a program on your computer.
 You can uninstall it and fix the problem.

 Step 1.
 Restart your computer to access the Advanced Startup options menu.

-Press the Windows key + I on your keyboard to open Settings, or right click the Windows Start button and select Settings.
+1. Open the Settings using one of the following methods: Press the Windows key + I on your keyboard to open Settings, or right-click the Windows Start button and select Settings.

 2. Choose Update & Security > Recovery.